mulesoft-catalyst/metrics-toolkit/README.md

 Name | Description | Default Value
 ------------ | ------------ | ------------
-http.port | The port for exposing the metrics-framework API | 8081
+http.port | The port for exposing the metrics-accelerator API | 8081
 poller.enabled | Property to enable or disable the poller to collect and load metrics in external systems | false poller.frequency.cron | Defines the exact frequency (using cron-expressions) to trigger the execution: Recommended to collect metrics once a day | 0 0 0 \* \* ? \* poller.frequency.timezone | Defines the time zone in which the cron-expression will be efective | GMT-3